Interactive exhibit at Science Centre Singapore with colorful displays and visitors exploring.

 Useful Details

-Children who are under 7 years of age must always be accompanied by an adult while in Snow City.
-The Science Centre Singapore offers a range of facilities including wheelchair access, prayer rooms, restrooms, parking options, and food outlets for visitors' convenience.
+In Snow City, children under the age of 7 must be accompanied by an adult at all times.
+The Science Centre Singapore provides facilities such as wheelchair access, prayer rooms, restrooms, parking options, and food outlets for visitor convenience.

 Interactive robot exhibit at Science Centre Singapore with digital screens and robotic arms.